"The society we live in is blessed with an abundance of creativity & entrepreneurial spirit."

 Having said this, with each passing hour, we are marching towards an AI-first world and this is a great time for tech startups to make their mark.
 The Venture Capital Firms & Investors are having a close eye towards all the novel ideas that can be turned into reality.
 As the new motto says - "Dream Big, Act Now."

-A start-up is defined as a company or a project initiated by an entrepreneur to seek, develop, and validate a scalable business model.
+A start-up company is defined as a company or a project initiated by an entrepreneur to seek, develop, and validate a scalable business model.
 Entrepreneurship refers to all new businesses, including self-employment and businesses that never intend to become registered, whereas startups refer to the new businesses that intend to grow large beyond the solo founder.

 Startups & Small Business Statistics In India